The Black Rose: Theme

 According to biographer Kingley Canham, Tyrone Power's character, the dispossessed Walter of Gurnie, emerges as “an unsavory Hathaway hero.”

 The Norman king, Edward I (Michael Rennie), who would relinquish his crown to see a unified England, is dismissed by the Saxon Walter, who considers the king's overtures as perfidy.
-Rather than remain in England after being fraudulently disinherited by his Norman mother, Walter seeks his fortune in the Far East.
+Rather than remain in England after being fraudulently disinherited by his Norman step-mother, Walter seeks his fortune in the Far East.
 Canham writes:

 While, on the one hand, Walter refuses to become involved in domestic quarrels, he reveals that his apparent patriotism—in this case his strong stance against the Normans—is in fact secondary to his desire for power through possessions…

 After Walter's fellow Saxon and comrade, Tristram the bowman, is killed, he returns to England.
 Canham describes the film's denouement: “Walter, having fulfilled his destiny in a determinedly Fascist manner, receives recognition for discoveries that are not of his own making; relies on the power and protection of a warlord to further his interests and ends up getting the girl whom he had constantly abused and cynically mistreated.”